 What are the story of this place and its role today ?

-Sure.
-The Albright was originally founded in 1900, so this is our 118 year.
-And not quite as old as the École biblique, unfortunately, but similar !
+The Albright was originally founded in 1900, so this is our 118th year.
+Not quite as old as the École biblique, unfortunately, but similar !
 We purchased our current property in 1919 and our famous building was completed between 1924 and 1930.
-As one of the early research organizations operating in Palestine, we were very influencial in the development of biblical archeology.
-In those early days, our fellows played as significant role in the identification and early exploration of many of the sites that we take for granting today.
-Archeology has a discipline had not truly been invented, yet, and so many of people who came here in those days were pioneers who developed the concepts of archeology in use today.
-For example, William Foxwell Albright, who was Director in 1920’s and 1930’s conducted some of the earliest excavations, in the region that directly contributed to the devlopment of archeology.
-For example excavations at Tell Beit Mirsim, he excavated a stratigraphic sequence of the Bronze and Iron Ages, and assembled for the first time the ceramic chronology that we use today.
+As one of the early research organizations operating in Palestine, we were very influential in the development of biblical archeology.
+In those early days, our fellows played as significant role in the identification and early exploration of many of the sites that we take for granted today.
+Archaeology as a discipline had not truly been invented yet, and so many of the people who came here in those days were pioneers who developed the concepts of archaeology in use today.
+For example, William Foxwell Albright, who was Director in 1920’s and 1930’s conducted some of the earliest excavations in the region that directly contributed to the development of archaeology.
+For example at Tell Beit Mirsim, he excavated a stratigraphic sequence of the Bronze and Iron Ages, and assembled for the first time the ceramic chronology that we use today.
 So, when we talk about the Early Bronze Age, or Iron Age, automatically those categories go back to Albright.

-So in those sorts of ways, the Albright has contributed to archeology in the region, but I should say, that while the fact that we called ourselves the Albright Institute of Archeological research, archaeology is only one discipline represented by our fellows.
-We have biblical scholars, linguists, historians – anyone who works on anything from the medieval period and earlier has the home in the Albright.
+So in all these ways, the Albright has contributed to archaeology in the region, but I should say that while we call ourselves the Albright Institute of Archaeological research, archaeology is only one discipline represented by our fellows.
+We have biblical scholars, linguists, historians – anyone who works on anything from the medieval period and earlier has a home in the Albright.
 Today, we are the largest foreign private archeological and historical research facility in the region.
-At present, we have about twenty-five fellows who are here, through this academic year, and they are working on a wide variety of topics.
+At present, we have about twenty-five fellows who are here through this academic year, and they are working on a wide variety of topics.

-And today, what about excavations, about Megiddo ?
+And today, what about the excavations, about Megiddo ?

 I have been working at Megiddo since 1998, it was my first archeological project, when I was a young student.
-This year I celebrate my twentieth year of Megiddo – something impressive, it is crazy to think about ! – but now, for the last four years, I am one of the codirectors of the excavation, which is nice to start at the complete bottom, and go to the very top !
-And this year we are working on four excavations areas, of the Bronze and Iron Ages.
+This year I celebrate my twentieth year of Megiddo – something impressive, it is crazy to think about it! – but now, for the last four years, I am one of the codirectors of the excavation, it is nice to start at the complete bottom, and go to the very top!
+And this year we are working on four excavation areas, of the Bronze and Iron Ages.
 In today’s lecture, I will be talking about our work on the Early Bronze Age.

 Do you come often on the archeological sites or are you most of the time here ?

-Most of the time here.
-The job as Director is very intense.
-And there is always too much work to do.
-But for excavations, usually, at Megiddo, we excavate every summer, for about seven weeks.
+Here most of the time.
+The job of a Director is very intense, and there is always too much work to do.
+But as for the excavations, at Megiddo, we usually excavate every summer, for about seven weeks.
 We do excavations at others sites as well.
-Overall, we are in field for two or three months, in total, every year.
-We only conduct field’s season for a short amount of time, during which we collect so much data that work in the lab and offices take up far more time.
+Overall, we are in field for two or three months, in total every year.
+We only conduct field seasons for a short amount of time, during which we collect so much data that work in the lab and offices takes up far more time.

 Do you have common project with École biblique ?

 Not at present.
-Maybe in the past other directors have been, but I am not sure.
-But of course, many of the people working there are working on the similar materials, so we are all parts of the academic community and area.”
+Maybe in the past other directors did, but I am not sure.
+But of course, many of the people working there are working on the same materials, so we are all parts of the same academic community and field of study.”